GothenburgBitFactory/tw.org/content/docs/taskserver/taskwarrior.md

 ## Trust

-It is possible to configure Taskwarrior\'s trust level, which determines how the server certificate is treated.
+It is possible to configure Taskwarrior's trust level, which determines how the server certificate is treated.

 For Taskwarrior {{< label >}}2.3.0{{< /label >}} you can specify `taskd.trust=yes` in order to skip certificate validation.
 ***This is a bad idea.***